-Advisors and permanent cadre sales force Broker and Leasing HNB and Bancassurance Direct Initiatives for Expansion Expand our sales force by recruiting 110 skilled and motivated agents, a key initiative to drive business growth and increase market penetration.
-Introduce the concept of Franchise Development Office.
-Implement a special recruitment strategy for branch structure.
-Structure training and development programmes for sales network Implement a user-friendly agent portal to integrate technology into operations, provide seamless communication, improve efficiency, and real-time access to essential resources, leading to enhanced overall Form tie-ups with leasing partners by offering bundled products.
+Expansion recruiting 110 skilled and motivated agents, a key initiative to drive business growth and increase market penetration.
+Introduce the concept of partners by offering bundled products. compe centre.
 Develop Non-HNB Partnerships.
-Develop the Agri Business with Bank Partners.
+New base to prove Implement a special recruitment strategy for branch structure.
 Drive non-captive business within the leasing companies.
-Tap into the HNB database of settled lending facilities and competitor renewals via the call centre.
-New bancassurance structure to provide a career path to bancassurance officers.
-Exclusive bundling tie-ups with HNB products to offer out-of-the-box solutions to clients and the bank.
+Exclus HNB p o the HNB database of lending facilities and itor renewals via the call necessurance structure de a career path to surance officers.
+We bundling tie-ups with oducts to offer out-of-colutions to clients and k.